Homebrew/legacy-homebrew/share/doc/homebrew/Formula-Cookbook.md

 ## bin.install "foo"

-You’ll see stuff like that in other formulae.
+You’ll see stuff like that in other formula.
 This installs the file foo into the Formula’s `bin` directory (`/usr/local/Cellar/pkg/0.1/bin`) and makes it executable (`chmod 0555 foo`).

 ## inreplace